amida-tech/Raccoon/README.md

 Matching Library.
 ---------
 This takes the standardized data elements and flags probable duplicates values.
+New patient's records are compared against existing Master Health Record and automatically matched with result produced as all elements of a new record are flagged as duplicates, new and % of match (to be reconciled by patient in a next step).

 Reconciliation Interface.
 ---------